The City of El Paso de Robles was incorporated on March 11, 1889. It is a general law (vs. charter) City with a "Council-Manager" form of government.

 Ad hoc committees consist of 1 or 2 members of the City Council who are appointed by the City Council to perform specific tasks, usually working with staff or representatives from local organizations.
 An ad hoc committee functions for a limited period of time, reporting back to the full Council periodically during the duration of the committee or at its termination.
 Meeting times are not fixed and are normally coordinated by staff.
 Download and view the current Ad Hoc Committees list.

-The City Council solicits advice from various Advisory Body Committees and Commissions.
+The City Council appoints and solicits advice from various Advisory Body Committees and Commissions.
 Each Councilmember may serve as a liaison to one or more advisory body committees.
 Each Councilmember may also represent the City on various regional boards and commissions (view Liaison Assignments and the associated Form 806).

 Regular Council Meetings